benadar293/benadar293.github.io/README.md

 | MusicNetEM test | Show file differences that **haven't been** staged |

-To reproduce the results from the paper, the EM process, as described in the [paper](https://link-url-here.org), is required.
+To reproduce the results from the paper, the EM process, as described in the [paper](https://link-url-here.org), including synthetic data pre-training and pitch shift augmentation, is required.